 Tables and figures may also be placed in an appendix at the end of the thesis/dissertation.
 If you do this, be sure to note that the tables/figures are located in the appendix.
 This can be done either parenthetically or with footnotes.
 You may place all tables and figures in an appendix, or just a few.
 If you choose to place all tables and figures in the appendix, you can note that “All tables and figures are located in the appendix” after the first mention of a table or figure.

 Table titles should be placed above the tables.
-Figure titles should be placed below.
+Figure titles should be placed above the figure.
 The font for tables must match the font for the body of the text.
 All tables must have at least 2 columns and a heading row.
 Tables must also have at least 3 grid lines.